Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 #### Excel
   1. Data loading and inspection
-  2. Handling missing variables using ISBLANK function in Excel
+  2. Handling missing and null variables using ISBLANK function in Excel
   3. Eliminating duplicates.
   4. Data cleaning and formatting.